MediaComem/comem-devmobil/subjects/angular-forms-ionic/README.md

 #### Using a custom validator

-You must register the new directive in the `declarations` array of the module that needs to use this directive, in our case, it's the `home.module.ts`:
+You must imports the new directive in the `imports` array of the component that needs to use this directive, in our case, it's the `home.page.ts`:

 > In a real life scenario, and in your application, you should instead create a `SharedModule` that will declare and export all shared directives and components throughout your application (see [this tutorial][angular-shared-module], in French)